Mediation in the Middle District

 Initiating Mediation

-The mediator will be a judicial officer.
-In cases assigned to a district court judge, the magistrate judge also assigned to the case will serve as the mediator.
+Participation in a mediation with a United States Magistrate Judge of this Court is free of charge.
+In cases assigned to a United States District Judge, the magistrate judge also assigned to the case will serve as the mediator.
 If a magistrate judge is the presiding officer, a mediator will be selected in accordance with procedures implemented by the Clerk of Court.

 Preparing Clients for Mediation